 EXCELLENCE • LEARNING • LEADERSHIP

 Who should consider studying this course?

-You should have ideally obtained at least a grade 6 at GCSE in Triple or combined Science and Maths to successfully study Biology at A level.
-You should have a lively and enquiring mind and an
+You should have ideally obtained at least a grade 6-6 in Combined Science or a grade 6 in both Biology and Chemistry at GCSE.
+Grade 6 in Maths is also an advantage to successfully study Biology at A level.
+You should have a lively and enquiring mind and an interest in the all aspects of Biology and Biochemistry.
+An enjoyment of practical and independent work will also be an advantage.

 What units are studied and how are they assessed?

 A level Biology

 The course content is divided into 8 topics studied in a context led approach.

 Year 1: Lifestyle, Health and Risk

 Genes and Health Voice of the Genome

 Biodiversity and Natural resources

 Year 2: On the Wild Side

 Immunity, Infection & Forensics

 Run for Your Life Grey Matter